 The most important thing for your subscription’s loyalty strategy to focus on

-How do you guarantee those repeat purchases, and prevent subscribers from cancelling to hop to the next best service?
+How do you guarantee those repeat purchases, and prevent subscribers from canceling to hop to the next best service?
 In other words, how do you build customer loyalty as a subscription service?

 The answer is in focusing on reinforcing the right parts of the customer lifecycle — the parts that present your best opportunity of converting “users” to paid subscribers.